 - Spinal cord injury

 - Severe infections

 Hypotonia isn’t always a sign of a major problem.
 When babies are born too early, they may have poor muscle tone because their bodies haven’t had enough time to develop properly.
 In this case, things should get much better as weeks and months pass.
-You just need to make sure your baby is meeting milestones and getting any treatment she needs.
+You just need to make sure your baby is meeting milestones and getting any treatment they need.

 Getting the Right Diagnosis

 Because many things can cause hypotonia, it may take some time to figure out what’s behind your child’s condition.
 The doctor will want to learn about your family’s medical and genetic history and give your baby a physical exam.
-He may check her:
+They may check their: